InboxSDK/InboxSDK/readme.md

 By default, `npm start` simply runs the following command:

-    gulp default --dev --watch --reloader
+    gulp default --single --watch --reloader

-which builds the SDK into a single bundle (`--dev`), watches all of its source files for changes to trigger rebuilds of the bundle automatically (`--watch`), and tells Chrome to reload its extensions after SDK rebuilds (`--reload`).
+which builds the SDK into a single bundle (`--single`), watches all of its source files for changes to trigger rebuilds of the bundle automatically (`--watch`), and tells Chrome to reload its extensions after SDK rebuilds (`--reload`).
 (Note that in order to run gulp manually, you'll need to install it globally by running `npm install -g gulp` first.)

 Separate SDK and implementation bundles can be built and a local test server which hosts the remote implementation bundle can be started by running: